 Sucralose has also been found to increase blood glucose levels and insulin levels while decreasing sensitivity, which could negatively impact people with diabetes who are consuming sucralose to manage blood glucose levels.
 While Splenda and sucralose have been marketed as the silver bullet for American obesity and diabetes, we cannot continue to be duped by this line of thinking.
 In fact, drinking one diet drink a day has been shown to correlate with a 36% greater risk for metabolic syndrome and 67% jump in likelihood of type two diabetes.

 Studies show that when heated, sucralose forms chloropropanols, which are possible carcinogens.
 With most products containing sucralose having been heated at some point in the cooking process, it's a risk you shouldn't take.

 Of course!
-Erythritol and Stevia are two natural sugar alternatives that can be used instead of the dangerous artificial sugars.
+Erythritol and Stevia are two natural sugar alternatives that can be used instead of dangerous artificial sugars.
 These sugar alternatives are generally found in small amounts in fruits and vegetables.

 Erythritol only has 6% of the calories of sugar but retains 70% of the sweetness.
 Erythritol doesn’t spike your blood sugar or insulin, so this makes it a great sugar substitute for diabetics.
 Studies have shown that erythritol acts as an antioxidant, reducing blood vessel damage that has been caused by high blood sugar levels.
 Erythritol also will not cause your teeth to decay, unlike sugar and other artificial sweeteners.